Austin, Texas Schools with Game Design Programs

-- The University of Texas at Austin, around two miles from Austin's downtown, offers an undergraduate certificate in game development.
+- The University of Texas at Austin, around one mile from Austin's downtown, offers an undergraduate certificate in game development.

-- Saint Edward's University, nearly three miles from the city center, offers a bachelor's degree program in interactive game studies as well as a bachelor's program in interactive games management that focuses on the business development aspects of game design.
+- Saint Edward's University, about two miles from the city center, offers a bachelor's degree program in video game development and digital media management.

-- About five miles from downtown, Austin Community College District has three options, offering associate's degrees in computer programming - game and visualization programming, visual communication - game art, and visual communication - game design.
+- About five miles from downtown, Austin Community College District has various options, including associate's degrees in motion graphics, game art and game design.

 Find schools that offer these popular programs

 Comparison of Schools

 The following table offers facts about each school that could be useful to individuals who are deciding on their best option for education.

 |The University of Texas at Austin||Saint Edward's University||Austin Community College District|

 |School Type||Four-year; public||Four-year; private not-for-profit||Two-year; public|